pyOpenSci/python-package-guide/CONTRIBUTING.md

 Example code is checked for correctness, so adding a new example may require adding additional tests for coverage, and will require fixing any failing tests.

-***WARNING***: great care should be taken when modifying existing example code, especially any modification beyond appending to the end of the file.
+***⚠️ WARNING***: great care should be taken when modifying existing example code, especially any modification beyond appending to the end of the file.
 All code examples are (potentially) shared examples.
 This makes for more consistent examples in the guide but can mean action-at-a-distance when modifying the examples for one particular use case.
 If you find yourself modifying existing examples try running this command and then checking those pages in a new build.